anubhav0fnu/Lane-detection-in-video-stream/writeup.md

 > * Finally I fixed manually y's and get x's for each left and right lane.( not okay to fix manually )
 > * then I have draw seperate line using these fixed min-max x's and y's for left and right.
 <br />
-Why I have to fix them manually, when through logic what I was doing before, that from the pool of left and right lines, I extracted the minimum and the maximum y's(of all y1, y2 's) then
+Why I have to fix them manually, when through logic what I was doing before, that from the pool of left and right lines, I extracted the minimum and the maximum y's(of all y1, y2 's) then<br />
 >> * Either, I extracted the corresponding minimum and maximum y's detected from above stem in the list of lists I am maintaining the left/right lines.
 >> * or I used slope intercept form to calculate minimum and maximum x's from above y's.
 <br />